godaddy/react-img-carousel/README.md

 #### afterChange
 `PropTypes.func`

 Optional callback which will be invoked after a slide change occurs.
-Should have method signature `function(newIndex)`
+Should have a method signature `function(newIndex)`

 #### style